NuwanWimalasooriya/WebContentAnalyzer/README.md

 1. go mod tidy     -- install dependancies
 2. go run main.go or go run .

 🧪 Run Unit Tests

 1. Open command prompt from the main folder
 2. Go into the service folder (cd service)
 3. Execute go test ./...

+# Possible Improvements
+ 1. Analyzed responses can be saved in a database and then existing responses can be retrieved without doing analysis again.
+ 2. Authentication can be applied to avoid accessing unknown users.
+ 3. Parallel processing can be applied for treating multiple requests using WaitGroup.